DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

     ...
     }

-And create function implementations for the Azure API:
+...and create function implementations for the Azure API:

     public IEnumerable<FileSystemItem> GetItems(FileSystemLoadItemOptions options) {
         var result = new List<FileSystemItem>();